 Maria J. Stephan, Ph.D.

 The Digest is smartly organized, engaging, and provides a nice synthesis of key research on conflict, war, and peace with practical and policy relevance.
 The journal’s emphasis on “contemporary relevance”, “talking points” and “practical implications” is a breath of fresh air for those of us trying to bridge the academic-policy-practitioner divides.
 Highly recommended reading.

--Maria J. Stephan: Senior Advisor, United States Institute of Peace
+-Maria J. Stephan: Director, Nonviolent Action at United States Institute of Peace

 Peace Science Digest is an invaluable tool for advocates for peace, as much as for educators.
 In it one quickly finds the talking points needed to persuade others, and the research to back those points up.